The leading acne and acne scarring experts in the UK

 Unit 8 St. Georges Business Centre, St. Georges Square, Portsmouth, PO1 3EZ

 Located at Unit 8, St George’s Square, close to the heart of the city, our clinic is easy to access.
-There is parking outside our clinic, but in case it is busy, we recommend parking in Harbour Car Park which is a 4 minute walk away, with the station just 5 minutes walk.
+Free parking is available outside of the clinic, your registration number will need to be entered upon arrival.
+In case the clinic car park is busy, we recommend parking in Harbour Car Park which is a 4 minute walk away, with the station just 5 minutes walk.

 From the M27 head towards the historic dockyard, past the tall ships and The Hard.
 The entrance with Gunwarf Quays will be on your right.
 Take the 2nd turning on the left into St Georges Square, which is a cobbled street area, then turn right past the Learning Links building.